 Nikon D610 SD Card Requirements

 The Nikon D610 is a full-frame FX camera with a 24.3-megapixel CMOS sensor.
 Photos using the largest setting measure 6016 by 4016 pixels.
+And it shoots 1080p video.

-It shoots 1080p video.
-It has dual UHS-I SD card slots.
+The D610 has dual UHS-I SD card slots.
 It’s compatible with SDXC, SDHC, and SD cards.

 Although it has two memory card slots, it’s not a requirement that both be filled.
 The camera will operate as normal with only one memory card.
 But there are advantages of filling both.
 You obviously get more storage capacity, but you can also control how the second slot is used–whether it’s used for overflow storage or to separate out NEF and JPEG versions.
 You can also copy files between the cards, which offers a quick way to backup in the field.